CandleMaster/HS/README.md

-This the official website repository of Hopskotch, which provides virgorous vetting on sustainability practices of brands.
+This is the official website repository of Hopskotch, which provides virgorous vetting on sustainability practices of brands.

 See live website https://hop-skotch.com/.